A Comprehensive Dataset for Human vs. AI Generated Text Detection: Abstract

 \section{Abstract}

 The rapid advancement of large language models (LLMs) has led to increasingly human-like AI-generated text, raising concerns about content authenticity, misinformation, and trustworthiness.
 Addressing the challenge of reliably detecting AI-generated text and attributing it to specific models requires large-scale, diverse, and well-annotated datasets.
-In this work, we present a comprehensive dataset comprising over 58,000 text samples that combine authentic New York Times articles with synthetic versions generated by multiple state-of-the-art LLMs including Gemma-2-9b, Mistral-7B, Qwen-2-72B, LLaMA-8B, Yi-Large, and GPT-4-o.
-The dataset provides original article abstracts as prompts, full human-authored narratives.
-We establish baseline results for two key tasks: distinguishing human-written from AI-generated text, achieving an accuracy of 58.35\%, and attributing AI texts to their generating models with an accuracy of 8.92\%.
+In this work, we present a comprehensive dataset comprising over 73,000 text samples that combine authentic New York Times articles with synthetic versions generated by multiple state-of-the-art LLMs including Gemma-2-9B, Mistral-7B, Qwen-2-72B, LLaMA-8B, Yi-Large, and GPT-4o.
+We establish baseline results for two key tasks: distinguishing human-written from AI-generated text, achieving an accuracy of 53\%, and attributing AI texts to their generating models with an accuracy of 5.04\%.
 By bridging real-world journalistic content with modern generative models, the dataset aims to catalyze the development of robust detection and attribution methods, fostering trust and transparency in the era of generative AI.
-Our dataset is available at: \href{https://huggingface.co/datasets/gsingh1-py/train}{https://huggingface.co/datasets/gsingh1-py/train}.
+Our dataset is available at: https://huggingface.co/datasets/Rajarshi-Roy-research/Defactify\_Text\_Dataset.